Jules Védrines: Biography

 After a long delay in Nancy, on 20 November Védrines circumvented the ban by the transparent ruse of heading west on taking off from Nancy, changing course for Prague when out of sight of the airfield.
 He was tried in absentia for this by the Germans and sentenced to a year's imprisonment.
-After Prague he proceeded via Sofia, Constantinople (where he pleased the Sultan by dropping a Turkish flag on the Imperial palace), reaching Beirut on 25 December, Jaffa on the 27th, and finally, on the 29th, landing on the polo ground at Heliopolis, where he was greeted by a representative of the Khedive and by the French Agent, who placed a laurel wreath bound with a tricolour around his neck.
-Shortly after his arrival, however, he became involved in a dispute with Henri Roux, who had been a passenger in a rival attempt to fly to Cairo.
-A refusal to retract an accusation of unpatriotic behaviour led to Védrines being challenged to a duel: he refused to fight, saying he was not brave enough.
+After Prague he proceeded via Sofia, Constantinople (where he pleased the Sultan by dropping a Turkish flag on the Imperial palace), reaching Beirut on 25 December, Jaffa on 27 December, and Heliopolis on 29 December.
+At Heliopolis he landed at the polo ground at and was greeted by a representative of the Khedive and by the French Agent, who placed a laurel wreath bound with a tricolour around his neck.
+Shortly after his arrival, he became involved in a dispute with Henri Roux, who had been a passenger in a rival attempt to fly to Cairo.
+A refusal to retract an accusation of unpatriotic behaviour led to Védrines being challenged to a duel, which he refused, saying he was not brave enough.
 An attempt by René Quinton, president of the French Ligue Aérienne, to resolve the matter by asking Védrines to fight or leave Cairo merely resulted in Védrines returning to Paris and challenging Quinton to a duel in Roux's place, Vedrines desiring to fight with French Army revolvers at ten paces.
 The affair made headlines in the Parisian press for several weeks, but experts in duelling protocol eventually decided that there was no cause for attempted bloodshed.

 During the First World War he was largely involved in clandestine missions, landing behind enemy lines to drop or pick up agents.
 His Blériot XXXVIbis aircraft was named La Vache (The Cow) and was emblazoned with a picture of a cow, in homage to his family's roots in the Limousin region.
 On 15 July 1915 he was mentioned in the French Army Order of the Day for his work with the Sixth Army, for whom he had flown over 1,000 hours on reconnaissance missions.